evanSpendlove/studyTimetabler/README.md

 The genetic algorithm creates a population of timetables ranked by fitness.
 The fitness of the timetable is measured by the number of constraints broken and the number of times a constraint is broken.
 ### Output
-Currently, the program outputs the final solution and intermediary generations to the console.
+Currently, the program outputs the final solution to the console.
-I plan to alter the input and output to be more convenient for the end user.
+I plan to add a GUI for this program to make setup and output more convenient and visual.
 I plan to output an .ics file for the study sessions, so you can add them directly to your calendar app of choice.

 ## Installation